About Cobden Works

 Building design features

-- These retain the original outer walls of the former plant but have been re-purposed for our fabrication needs with a mix of facilities and power tools, and a major loading bay door for instant heavy duty access.
+- Workshops.
+These retain the original outer walls of the former plant but have been re-purposed for our fabrication needs with a mix of facilities and power tools, and a major loading bay door for instant heavy duty access.
 Separate main gate access for large trucks and lorries.

 - Training space.
 Retaining the roof line of its original, this new yellow flooredspace is fully equipped with projection equipment, blackout theatre drapes and adjustable lighting to provide a flexible studio-style space for rehearsals, talks and training events.